 View other Summit Talks from the 2016 Summit.

-After the two-day Summit, choose from seven hands-on, immersion-style SANS courses to help you expand your information security expertise.
+After the two-day Summit, choose from six hands-on, immersion-style SANS courses to help you expand your information security expertise.
 SANS courses are taught by experienced industry practitioners who are among the best cybersecurity instructors in the world.
 They will provide you with the guidance and skills you need to defend your organization from ever-evolving threats.

 Who Should Attend?